 UPDATE - If you are eligible for the Small Business Grant or the grant funding of £25,000 for retail, hospitality and leisure businesses with property with a rateable value between £15,000 and £51,000 can you please click on the following link, this will enable eligible ratepayers the opportunity to submit bank details to allow for payment straight into their account.

 Local Authorities are being asked to administer and co-design a Discretionary Grant Fund.
 We are awaiting further government guidance (expected this week).
 The discretionary focus means there is a limit on funds available.
 Broadly 5% of the national pot – which if applied locally would be circa £3m.

 It is clear that this will be an application process rather than an automatic grant – and each application will be judged on its merit against agreed national/local criteria.
 The challenge for the authority is to design a fair and open process within the limits of the budget the government will allow us to spend (or reclaim), and to do so quickly so the assistance can be distributed without undue delay.
 Clearly we are aware some businesses have fallen through the cracks of government support, and whilst helpful this Discretionary Fund will still have its limits.

-The fund will be promoted widely as soon as it goes live Monday 1st June, and applications will have to be submitted via a standard application form here
+The fund will be promoted widely as soon as it goes live Monday 1st June, and applications will have to be submitted via a standard application form (This scheme is now closed)